Food Scales & Portioning Tools

 💡 The $10 Fix

 A digital kitchen scale costs $10-15 and eliminates all guesswork.
 Weigh your peanut butter.
 Weigh your rice.
 Weigh your cereal.
-You'll be shocked at how much more you've been eating than you thought.
+Most people find the actual amounts quite different from what they expected.
 This single tool can be the difference between a 500-calorie deficit and accidentally eating at maintenance.

 Estimated versus actual food portions - dramatic difference